IIIF/api/source/api/image/2.0/index.md

 ```
 {: .urltemplate}

 The sections of the Image Request URI include region, size, rotation, quality and format parameters, which define the characteristics of the returned image.
-These are described in detail in [Section 4 - Image Request Parameters](#image-request-parameters).
+These are described in detail in [Image Request Parameters][image-request-parameters].

 ###  2.2.
 Image Information Request URI Syntax